 After reading this entire page (I have an unbelievable one-time offer below you don't want to miss!), navigate to your email client and open the email I just sent so you don't forget about it later on!
 Please click the link within that email so I know you are not a robot!
-After that, you will receive the free guide I promised you and the sign-up process will be complete!
+After that, you will complete the sign-up process!

 After you click the confirmation link within the confirmation email I just sent you, another email will be sent to you immediately.
 This email with contain the URL to the private web page that has all of my example files available for download.
 If you have any trouble downloading a specific file, please contact me immediately so I can resolve the issue.

 Get 80% OFF, Exclusively For My Newsletter Subscribers!